By Sarah Watson, forager

 The pretty flowers are also edible, try them fried in a light tempura batter, or use them as a decorative, savoury garnish.
 The green flower buds and the hot, peppery, little seed pods (before they develop a hard seed) can be pickled to make wonderfully garlicky ‘capers’.

-Wild garlic leaves keep well in a plastic bag in the fridge for a few days.
+Wild garlic leaves keep well in a bag in the fridge for a few days.
 I find the flavour stronger before flowering, and cooking reduces the potency because the leaves’ volatile oils evaporate quickly, leaving them much milder and sweeter.
 So for maximum flavour, add them in the last minute or so of cooking.

 Not only is this foragers’ favourite delicious, it’s also super-healthy!
 Wild garlic contains high levels of vitamins A and C, as well as minerals including calcium and potassium.
 Studies have shown that wild garlic contains more magnesium, manganese and iron and than cultivated garlic.

 Wild garlic and smoked mackerel canape rolls with cuckoo flowers

 (made & photographed by Bethan Davies)

 The leaves especially are a source of potentially potent antioxidants which could help protect against cancer and support the immune system.
 Recent Romanian research concluded that the antioxidant level appears to be highest in the raw leaf within the first few hours of processing.

 Wild garlic contains ‘uridine’ which may be mood-lifting and good for brain health, according to studies, especially when paired with fish oils – fortuitous then that wild garlic goes so well with mackerel!
 The fresh plant has been shown to have antibacterial, anti-fungal and anti-inflammatory properties, and it contains antiviral plant lectins.
 It’s also said to be a digestive tonic, perhaps that’s because it acts as a prebiotic, promoting the growth of good gut bacteria.